PandoraPFA/Documentation/README.md

 and tools (LArContent) and a simple client application for developing algorithms in the Pandora LAr TPC standalone environment (LArReco).

-Your use-case will likely differ (different content library needed or, most likely, use of a different client application required).
-If it is at all unclear how to adapt these instructions to your circumstances, please get in touch: marshall AT hep.phy.cam.ac.uk
+If it is at all unclear how to adapt these instructions to your circumstances, please get in touch: john.marshall AT warwick.ac.uk

 ## Build notes
 1. These instructions have been tested with: